deibit/brainfuck/README.md

 Why?

-It happens to be a really good way to adquire a shallow grasp of a programming language, make comparisons.
+It happens to be a really good way to acquire a shallow grasp of a programming language, make comparisons.

 It contains const, variables, maps, list, stacks, vector, bit fiddling, if-else-switch, output, file reading, error treatment, usage of standard libraries, etc.